Maximilian Eggestein: Werder Bremen

 Eggestein joined Werder Bremen in 2011 from TSV Havelse.
 He made his debut for Werder Bremen II on 1 August 2014 against Eintracht Braunschweig II.

 On 29 November 2014, he made his first team debut in a Bundesliga game against SC Paderborn replacing Levent Ayçiçek after 83 minutes in a 4–0 home win.
 In February 2015 Eggestein signed his first professional contract, committing to the club till 2018.
 In the following 2015–2016 season, he made his full debut featuring in the number 10 role as Werder played Hertha Berlin on 22 August 2015.

 In July 2017, Eggestein agreed a contract extension with the club.
 That season, his younger brother Johannes also gradually became established in the first team squad.

 On 18 August 2018, Eggestein scored his first goal of the 2018–19 season, in a 6–1 win against Wormatia Worms in the first round of the DFB-Pokal.
 On 10 April 2019, Werder Bremen announced the extension of Eggestein's contract.

 SC Freiburg

 Eggestein moved to SC Freiburg in August 2021, following Werder Bremen's relegation from the Bundesliga and after ten years with the club.

 International career

 Eggestein is a youth international for Germany at the U20 level.
+Eggestein was called up to the senior national team for a friendly match against Serbia on March 20 and the Euro 2020 qualifying match against the Netherlands on March 24, 2019, but did not play in either game.